Common cold treatments

 Side effects associated with cough medicines can include nausea, constipation and drowsiness.

-Pain relievers (analgesic medicines) can be used to treat aches and pains and fever.
+Pain relievers, or painkillers, can be used to treat pain and fever.
 Pain relievers commonly used in the treatment of colds include paracetamol, aspirin and ibuprofen.

-You should be careful that children aged 16 years and younger do not take aspirin or combination products that contain aspirin.
+You should be careful that children and teenagers do not take aspirin or combination products that contain aspirin.
 This is because aspirin can cause a serious condition called Reye’s syndrome in children.

 There are different types of combination products available.
 Combination products usually contain a decongestant.
 Other medicines in combination products include pain relievers, antihistamines and cough suppressants.

-There is evidence that vitamin C taken regularly may slightly reduce the duration and severity of cold symptoms, but it does not seem to prevent colds.
+There is some evidence that vitamin C taken regularly may slightly reduce the duration and severity of cold symptoms.
+It may prevent colds in certain people who participate in brief periods of extreme physical exercise (such as marathon runners), but does not seem to prevent colds in most people.

 Vitamin C is generally considered to be safe.
 However, high doses of vitamin C can cause nausea, diarrhoea and abdominal cramps.

-Taking zinc by mouth (lozenges, tablets or syrup) at the onset of common cold symptoms can reduce the severity and duration of symptoms.
+Taking zinc lozenges by mouth, starting within 24 hours of the onset of common cold symptoms, can reduce the duration of symptoms.

 Side effects associated with oral zinc include nausea and other gastrointestinal symptoms.
 Zinc lozenges are associated with bad taste and nausea.
 Zinc that is taken through the nose (using swabs or gels) should not be used, as it has been shown to cause long-lasting, sometimes permanent, loss of the sense of smell.